 Mosquito Lake, Big and Little Marshy Lakes

 Begin climbing from the creek, traversing west above Big and Little Marshy lakes, and pass an easy-to-miss use trail at 0.5 mile.
 The use trail climbs up to a summer camp at Mosquito Lake and down to the Marshy lakes.
-As you continue to climb, the forest thins and the views of the surrounding peaks make the 2 miles to the East Boulder Lake Trail #08W02/5575 junction fly by.
+As you continue to climb on the Pacific Crest Trail, the forest thins and the views of the surrounding peaks make the 2 miles to the East Boulder Lake Trail #08W02/5575 junction fly by.
 The junction boasts an impressive sign collection spread across two trees, one of which is an impressively wide Jeffrey pine.
 The side trails drop east to the Marshy lakes and west to East Boulder Lake.
 For hikers with a penchant for alpine lakes, exploration opportunities abound; head west for the quickest reward.

 East Boulder Lake Basin Trail